IBM-IndustryModels/Tooling-As-Is/Industry Models Additional Utilities/README.md

 From time to time, the IBM Industry Models team  make available 'Industry Models - Additional Utilities'.
 If this folder does not contain any repository installers (.zip files) then there are no current additional utilties available.

-When using both the 'Industry Models Utilities' and 'Industry Models - Additional Utilities' -- it is imperative that compatible builds are only installed together.
-This is because 'Industry Models - Additional Utilities' has a hard dependency on being installed after a compatible 'Industry Models Utilities'. e.g. The version within of installation repoistories .g.
-04110.I20170726-1705 ... identifies compatible installation pairs.
+When using both the 'Industry Models Utilities' and 'Industry Models Additional Utilities' -- it is imperative that compatible builds are only installed together.
+This is because 'Industry Models Additional Utilities' has a hard dependency on being installed after a compatible 'Industry Models Utilities'. e.g. The version within of installation repositories e.g. 04110.I20170726-1705 ... identifies compatible installation pairs.

-In order to install the Industry Models Additional Utilities' - please ensure you have an uptodate 'Industry Models Utilities' installed.
+In order to install the 'Industry Models Additional Utilities' - please ensure you have an uptodate 'Industry Models Utilities' installed.
 Install or update your 'Industry Models Utilities' using;
 http://www.ibm.com/support/fixcentral/quickorder?product=ibm%2FInformation+Management%2FIBM+Banking+and+Financial+Markets+Data+Warehouse&fixids=industry-models-utilities.04110.I20170726-1705.runtime-update_site.zip&source=SAR

-To check what version of 'Industry Models Utilities' you have installed - see Help, About, Installation Details to see what version of the Industry Models Utilities are installed.
-If you have installed the utilties from an 8.9.1 or earlier version of our Banking or Insurance offerings - then use the link above to update to the latest version - before installing the 'Industry Models Additional Utilities'.
+To check what version of 'Industry Models Utilities' you have installed in your eclipse application (e.g. IDA and/or RSA) - see Help, About, Installation Details to see what version of the Industry Models Utilities are installed.
+If you have installed the Industry Models Utilties from an 8.9.1 or an earlier version of our Banking or Insurance offerings - then use the link above to update to the latest version - before installing the 'Industry Models Additional Utilities' outlined in this instruction.

 # To install the Industry Models Additional Utilities:
 If you want to use IGC with IDA or RSA, install the IGC for Eclipse plug-in before you install the IBM Industry Model Utilities & Industry Models Additional Utilities.